 The graph also shows billable hours versus non-billable hours.
 Non-billable hours appear in a lighter shade of gray.

 Right below the graph is a series of important data for the project: total hours spent, billable vs. non-billable hours, budget summary, internal costs, and the uninvoiced amount.

-If you’re looking at a time and materials project that budgets by project fees, you’ll see an “i” icon in the Budget Remaining section.
+If you’re looking at a Time & Materials or Fixed Fee project that budgets by project fees, you’ll see an “i” icon in the Budget Remaining section.
 Click on it to see a breakdown of the budget: